-The County will also follow the above public noticing process for other "non-public hearing" CPD related actions to be taken by the Board of Supervisors.
+The County will also follow the above public noticing process for other CPD related actions to be taken by the Board of Supervisors.
 These actions include Substantial Amendments to the Consolidated Plan or Annual Action Plans.
-The hearings will be held at times and locations convenient to potential and actual beneficiaries, with one week notice, accommodation for persons with disabilities and non-English speaking residents may be made.
+The hearings will be held at times and locations convenient to potential and actual beneficiaries.
+With one-week notice, accommodation for persons with disabilities and non-English speaking residents may be made.